aurora-opensource/xviz/docs/protocol-formats/binary-protocol.md

 # XVIZ Binary Container Protocol Format

-XVIZ comes with encoding and parsing support for a binary container format based on the [GLB container](https://github.com/KhronosGroup/glTF/blob/master/specification/2.0/README.md#glb-file-format-specification) for [glTF](https://github.com/KhronosGroup/glTF/blob/master/specification/2.0/README.md).
+XVIZ comes with formatting and parsing support for a binary container format based on the [GLB container](https://github.com/KhronosGroup/glTF/blob/master/specification/2.0/README.md#glb-file-format-specification) for [glTF](https://github.com/KhronosGroup/glTF/blob/master/specification/2.0/README.md).
 In this format, each message is packaged in a binary container that contains at least two "chunks" as